Privacy Policy

 Deployment in enhanced privacy mode

-Further information on the collection and processing of data when accessing or playing YouTube videos can be found at https://policies.google.com/privacy?hl=de&gl=de .
+Further information on the collection and processing of data when accessing or playing YouTube videos can be found at https://policies.google.com/privacy?hl=de&gl=de.

 Our interest in using YouTube

-We use YouTube videos to make our website more interesting and diverse for users and visitors.
-We strive to create a diverse content and presentation in order to continue to attract traffic to our website and attract additional visitors.
-This constitutes a legitimate interest (Article 6 (1) (f) GDPR) of every website operator.
+We use YouTube videos to make our websites more interesting and diverse for our users and visitors.
+We strive to create varied content and presentations to continue driving traffic to our websites and attracting new customers.
+This constitutes a legitimate interest (Article 6(1) GDPR). lit.f GDPR) of every website operator.

 Processing of personal data by YouTube or Google in the USA

-11. Google Web Fonts
+11. Google Webfonts

-The web fonts we use are Google Web Fonts from Google LLC (Google), Amphitheatre Parkway, Mountain View, CA 94043, USA,
+The web fonts we use are Google Webfonts from Google LLC (Google), Amphitheatre Parkway, Mountain View, CA 94043, USA.

-According to Google, CSS (Cascading Style Sheets – a programming or stylesheet language used to give the content on our site its appearance, e.g. the color representation of individual words or paragraphs) are stored in the cache for 24 hours.
+According to Google, CSS (Cascading Style Sheets – a programming or stylesheet language used to give the content on our site its appearance, e.g. the color representation of individual words or paragraphs) is stored in the cache for 24 hours.

 According to Google, the font files themselves are stored in the cache for one year.

-Further information on data storage and Google Webfonts can be found at the following link: https://developers.google.com/fonts/faq .
+Further information on data storage and Google Webfonts can be found at the following link: https://developers.google.com/fonts/faq.

 If your browser does not support Google Webfonts or access is blocked, the content will be displayed in a standard font that is stored on the device you are using.

-Data transfer
+Data transmission

 Data storage by Google